Skip to main content

 • Explore capabilities of connected integrations

-• Adapt behavior based on available tools
+• Adapt behaviour based on available tools

 Main Concepts: For conceptual information about Meta Tools and how they work, see the Meta Tools Introduction.
 This page focuses on TypeScript-specific implementation details.